 For more GDPR resources from me head to the RedEye Insights page.

-If you are still unsure about how the GDPR will affect you and your business, or you need start practical preparations, check out the IDM's full GDPR training portfolio.
-Ranging from an entry level basics course to an expert level professional qualificaion, there is something for everyone no matter which part of the preparation journey you are currently at.
+If you are still unsure about how the GDPR will affect you and your business, or you need start practical preparations, check out the IDM Professional Certificate in GDPR.

 At the IDM we are passionate about educating marketers and providing resources to help advance your career.